 top of page

-• Writer's pictureAmy C. Willis
+Writer's pictureAmy C. Willis

 Normative Alcohol Culture: What It Is and Why It Matters

 Normative alcohol culture serves to bolster the patriarchy, capitalism and white supremacy.
-Big alcohol exists purely as a capitalist venture as alcohol has no known purpose or benefit to humans; it literally causes a disastrous amount of harm to the tune of billions of dollars a year and more than 3 million deaths annually.
+Big alcohol exists purely as a capitalist venture as alcohol has no known purpose or benefit to humans; it literally causes a disastrous amount of harm to the tune of billions of dollars a year and contributes to more than 3 million deaths annually.
 Participation in normative alcohol culture keeps us numb, foggy, quiet and subdued, none of which will support us in creating the necessary and radical change that’s needed to disrupt and dismantle normative alcohol culture and the oppressive systems it upholds.

-There are numerous ways that normative alcohol culture is upheld.
-For example, normative alcohol culture tells us that alcohol consumption is associated with myriad health benefits.
-And while it may be true that in very specific contexts, there may be trace benefits that accompany alcohol consumption, what these articles fail to include is the considerable dangers that exist alongside the minimal benefit.
-We know that alcohol consumption is linked to numerous forms of cancers, including mouth and throat, breast (for women), liver, colon and rectum, and more.
-We must remember that first and foremost, alcohol is ethanol which is poison for the human body, though for obvious reasons, you will never see the words “poison” or “ethanol” in booze marketing messages.
 The term “alcohol poisoning” exists because we can over-consume alcohol to the point of poisoning ourselves yet we still continue to question alcohol’s toxicity.
 Imagine that one day, companies began producing a palatable, consumable version of arsenic.
 It would be sold in attractive bottles with fun names and we would be told, over and over, that consuming small amounts of arsenic would be fun, enjoyable and ultimately, necessary in our lives and that there might even be health benefits associated with consuming it.
 Over time, we buy into the messaging and start to regularly consume arsenic.
-It feels fun in the moment but also brings with it a whole host of drawbacks including physical and mental side effects.
+It feels fun in the moment because it delivers a changed experience but also brings with it a whole host of drawbacks including physical and mental side effects.
 As we continue to consume arsenic, more and more people become sick and develop addictions to this thing that makes them sick.
 After centuries of consumption of arsenic, it’s killing more than 3 million of us globally per year but we don’t bat an eye because the presence of arsenic in our lives has become so normal that we can’t imagine a world without it.
 THIS is the world that we currently live in.
 Poison is poison.
 If it seems outrageous to consider regularly consuming arsenic, I challenge your belief that regularly consuming another type of toxic poison is any better or any less outrageous.

 Normative alcohol culture is supported by constructs like Mommy Wine Culture which tells us that in order to mother our kids, we’ll also need to drink.
 According to this messaging, drinking is a necessity of motherhood.
 We’re told this is part of being a mom and perhaps more damaging, that it’s okay, normal and expected to drink as a way to cope with the stressors that accompany raising your children.
+What mothers actually need is genuine and on-going support and care, rest and structural change, not another bottle of wine.

 Normative alcohol culture tells us that drinking alcohol helps us sleep when in fact, alcohol consumption is incredibly disruptive to sleeping patterns.
+Normative alcohol culture tells us that to amplify feelings of happiness, we should drink despite the fact that alcohol is a known depressant and post consumption causes declines in our mood and mental health.

 So we’ve talked about what normative alcohol culture is but perhaps you’re wondering why it matters?
 Like anything else in our lives, we need to be aware of and have an understanding of how systems operate if we are hoping to challenge and dismantle them.
 A significant part of my work is challenging and disrupting the ways that we think, speak about and engage in normative alcohol culture.
 Alcohol consumption and the damage caused by it has reached catastrophic levels.
 The situation is dire which is largely why I approach the topic in a direct, no BS way.
 I get that my approach may be perceived as radical and I’m okay with that as I genuinely believe that a radical approach is necessary for meaningful change to occur.
 Given how urgent the situation is, there is no space for mediocrity or a wishy-washy approach when it comes to creating change.
+We need to name the harms, risks and concerns and address them head-on.

 While I do what I can to disrupt normative alcohol culture, you can also participate in this disruption in your day to day lives, should you want to.
 This can look like: